Ad Blocker Detected

-If a person ingests foods contaminated with a toxic level of Arsenic compounds, he/she may show the following symptoms within few minutes of ingestion.
+If a person ingests foods contaminated with a toxic level of Arsenic compounds, he/she may show the following symptoms within a few minutes of ingestion.
 These symptoms include; drowsiness, headache, confusion, and diarrhea.
-In severe cases, people may show the following symptoms; metallic taste in mouth, production of excess saliva, difficulties in swallowing, muscle cramping, hair loss, excessive sweating, vomiting, and diarrhea.
+In severe cases, people may show the following symptoms; metallic taste in the mouth, production of excess saliva, difficulties in swallowing, muscle cramping, hair loss, excessive sweating, vomiting, and diarrhea.
 In addition to that, the breath of the patient may smell like garlic.

 Arsenic poisoning is treatable and treatment methods involve the removal of Arsenic from the body system.
 We have to remove Arsenic from the body before it can cause any damages.
-Doctors often prescribe the urine test to diagnose the Arsenic poisoning.
-To make an accurate indication, urine test has to be done within 1-2 days of the initial Arsenic exposure.
+Doctors often prescribe the urine test to diagnose Arsenic poisoning.
+To make an accurate indication, the urine test has to be done within 1-2 days of the initial Arsenic exposure.
 Hairs and fingernails can also be tested to determine the level of Arsenic exposure.

-Treatment of Arsenic poisoning includes complete removal of arsenic from the body.
-The followings are the procedures that doctors use to treat the patients with Arsenic poisoning.
+Treatment of Arsenic poisoning includes the complete removal of arsenic from the body.
+The followings are the procedures that doctors use to treat patients with Arsenic poisoning.

 - Removal of the cloth from the exposed area.